If you're a man in an abusive relationship, it's important to know that you're not alone.

 In Rochdale borough, we have a range of support available to help you.

-The Men's Advice Line is a national charity dedicated to helping and supporting male victims of domestic abuse.
+The Men's Advice Line is a service run and managed by Respect.
+Respect is a national charity dedicated to helping and supporting male victims of domestic abuse.

 On their website, you'll find: